Burrowbridge: History

-There are four active pumping stations within the parish: all are now electric, with diesel backup.
+There are four active pumping stations within the parish, all of which are now electric with diesel backup.
 One more is redundant: the Aller Moor station near the bridge is now incorporated into a private house.
-The original mid 19th century machinery is listed and preserved in situ.
+The original mid-19th century machinery is listed and preserved in situ.
 A few miles west is the preserved very early Westonzoyland Pumping Station Museum, which is in steam on regular occasions.

 Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers and neighbourhood watch groups on matters of crime, security and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair and improvement of highways, drainage, footpaths, public transport and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village falls within the non-metropolitan district of Somerset West and Taunton, which was established on 1 April 2019.
-It was previously in the district of Taunton Deane, which was formed on 1 April 1974 under the Local Government Act 1972, and part of Taunton Rural District before that.
-The district council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks and tourism.